Tmunayyer/expense-calculator/README.md

 1. The user needs to be able to log out.
 2. An interface for API calls from the frontend needs to be more robust and standard.
 For the small amount we have, there is already enough variance to warrant some abstraction.
 This could include the introduction of Saga or Thunk as Redux middleware or just a small library to standardize the calls.
 3. There is currently no approach to styling.
-Everything is dumped into main.css.
+Everything is dumped into main.css file.
 I would explore having styling sheets for each "page" of the application or implement the styled-components library.
 4. Although this is a single page application we already have a few different "pages".
 It would be ideal to implement React Router so we can have some persistence on refresh and the ability to use browser navigation.
 It would also cleanup the main App component.